 An Egyptian medical worker administers a dose of Pfizer Covid-19 vaccine .
 AFP

-Egypt has been battling a fourth wave of the coronavirus pandemic since early August.
-Moreover, it has detected its first three cases of the new highly transmissible variant Omicron in Egyptian nationals who had returned from abroad at Cairo International Airport.
+Earlier in September, the Egyptian health ministry announced detecting the country’s first three cases of the new coronavirus highly transmissible variant Omicron in Egyptian nationals who had returned from abroad at Cairo International Airport and ordered their isolation.

 “The emergence of Omicron variant places even greater importance on our working together, as strategic partners, to overcome the pandemic,” the US embassy added.

 The Pfizer doses will be handed to the Egyptian health ministry’s facilities in Cairo before being distributed across the country to be administered, the embassy said.

 The US government, through United States Agency for International Development (USAID), has granted Egypt $55 million to support the country’s coronavirus response, reaching nearly 18 million people, the embassy added.

 Egypt received its first Pfizer vaccine shipment from the US in late September.
 The latest shipment raises the total of Pfizer doses in Egypt to roughly more than 13.6 million doses, according to calculations.